damianhakert/damianhakert.github.io/source/jobs/partner-marketing-manager/index.html.md

 title: "Product Marketing Manager"
 ---

-Are you a passionate, strategic marketer with impressive management skills who has mastered the art of building relationships and executing on exciting new projects?
+Are you a passionate marketer with impressive management skills who has mastered the art of building relationships and executing on exciting new projects?
 GitLab is looking for an awesome Product Marketing Manager to design, develop, and execute GitLab’s partner and channel marketing programs, including go-to-market